cslarsen/csl.name/_posts/2016-06-05-gcc-optimization-fix.md

 The GCC and LLVM optimizers contain <a href="http://www.fefe.de/source-code-optimization.pdf">troves of arcane and esoteric tricks</a> to speed up code on your particular system.
-Rather surprisingly, it will even transform sub-optimal, "clever" code that does more harm than good.
+Rather surprisingly, GCC will even correct bad hand-optimizations.

 One such piece of code is using shifts and additions in place of multiplications.
 In the olden days, this was a reliable way to speed up your